 Is Your Name Not on the Translation List?

-Alexandra, Alexis, Alexia, Lexi, etc.
+Alexandra, Alexandria, Alexis, Alexia, Lexi, etc.

 These are all feminine forms of Alexander.
-In Irish, Alexander is Alastar or Alsander.
+In Irish, Alexander is Alastar or Alusdrann.
 In Scottish Gaelic, the feminine form is Alastriona (there is no equivalent in Irish).
 This would work in Irish Gaelic as well.
 Alastríona is pronounced /al iss TREE uh na/

 Alfie